DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/browser-support.md

 with the [--list-browsers](../../command-line-interface.md#-b---list-browsers) flag.

 To run tests in a different local browser, specify the path to the browser executable file.

+> To test in both Microsoft Edge Chromium and Legacy on the same machine, you can [install them side by side](https://docs.microsoft.com/en-us/DeployEdge/microsoft-edge-sysupdate-access-old-edge#how-to-enable-a-side-by-side-experience-with-both-versions-of-microsoft-edge).
+Once they are both installed, see the [Microsoft Edge Legacy Support](#edge-legacy) section below for information on how to enable testing in the older version.

 For more information and examples, see: